Nefsen402/destam-dom/doc.md

 `
 ```

 Note that destam-dom will compare by reference every value in each to try to reduce rendering nodes.
-For instance, if `names` was an observer itself, that observer could be updated with a different list and if there are common elements between the old list and the new one, existing element mounts will be reused.
+For instance, if `names` was an observer, that observer could be updated with a different list.
+If there are common elements between the old list and the new one, existing components will be reused if there are matching object references.

 ```js
 const names = Observer.mutable([